PeeperLab/CopywriteR/README.md

 # ENCODER

-Current methods for the detection of copy number aberrations (CNAs) from whole-exome sequencing (WES) data use the depth of coverage of captured exons only.
-Accurate CNA determination is complicated by the uneven distribution of exons throughout the genome and by the non-uniform sequence capture.
-Therefore, we have developed ENCODER (ENhanced COpy number Detection from Exome Reads), which eludes these problems by exploiting the ‘off-target’ sequence reads.
-ENCODER allows the extraction of uniformly distributed copy number information, and outperforms methods based on exonic sequence read counts, particularly on samples of low quality.
+Current methods for detection of copy number aberrations (CNA) from targeted sequencing data use the depth of coverage of captured exons only.
+Accurate CNA determination is complicated by uneven genomic distribution and non-uniform capture efficiency of targeted exons.
+Here we present a new tool, ENCODER, which eludes these problems by exploiting ‘off-target’ sequence reads.
+ENCODER allows for extracting uniformly distributed copy number information, can be used without reference and can be applied to sequencing data obtained from various techniques including chromatin immunoprecipitation and target enrichment on small-size gene panels.
+ENCODER outperforms existing methods and constitutes a widely applicable alternative to available tools.

 ## Requirements: